alisaeidi92/reddit-finetune-gpt2/README.md

 1. **Implementing the CoH algorithm**:
    - Studied the CoH paper and understood the iterative process it proposed for fine-tuning language models.
-   - Implemented the CoH method, including the necessary functions and classes for handling model training and evaluation.
+   - Implemented the CoH method, including the necessary functions for handling model training and evaluation.

 2. **Fine-tuning the GPT-2 model with CoH**:
    - Integrated the CoH method into the training process of the GPT-2 model.